R-S-code/arimurakasumiFavorabilityRating/README.md

-this site was made by vue3
+this app was made by vue3